Connection lost. Please refresh the page.

 The left lower quadrant (LLQ) contains:

-Depending on the sex of the individual, both the left and right lower quadrants contain either:
+Depending on the sex of the individual, both the left and right lower quadrants contain parts of the urinary bladder and uterus (female), as well as:

 Has this article on the regions of the abdomen made you realise that you need to review your knowledge of medical terminology?
 Check out our guide to basic medical terminology 101.